 The master class setting proved to be a unique and rewarding opportunity for Carleton students like Jack Hardwick ’19 and Charles Lutvak ’19, both music majors, to receive individually tailored feedback on their compositions.
 Over the course of the two-hour class, Shaw skillfully incorporated insights from the perspective of composer and performer in critiquing student’s work.

-“Caroline’s feedback were largely related towards the actual performance of the piece as it relates to interaction with the technology,” said Hardwick on his piece, a work for violin and interactive electronics.
+“Caroline’s feedback were largely related towards the actual performance of the piece as it relates to interaction with the technology,” said Hardwick of his piece, a work for violin and interactive electronics.

 “I had spent so long working on programming and composing to make the piece work, that I think the nitty-gritty of the actual performance was an area that needs work, and Caroline gave me some really fantastic comments to this end,” noted Hardwick.

 Shaw was not afraid to push students to think outside outside the box with the goal of bettering their work.
-“Caroline asked me to improvise for a minute outside what’s dictated in the piece, and that’s a challenging thing to do spontaneously in front of people,” Lutvak commented.
+“Caroline asked me to improvise for a minute outside what’s dictated in the piece, and that’s a challenging thing to do spontaneously in front of people,” noted Lutvak.

-The suggestions and challenges Shaw posed to students appeared to be of great benefit, “it was really valuable to have a discussion and then try to implement her feedback in the moment,” added Lutvak.
+The suggestions and challenges Shaw posed to students appeared to be of great benefit.
+“It was really valuable to have a discussion and then try to implement her feedback in the moment,” Lutvak added.